a11ce/roc/README.md

 ### `ctx.log`

 Represents the global game log.
 Components can display this in different ways.
-Messages are currently strings, this will change soon.
+Messages are JSX elements.

-- `write(text: string): void`
+- `write(text: string): void`.
+Writes text to the log.
+- `writeHTML(element: JSX.Element): void`.
+Writes a JSX element to the log.
 - `showButtons(...options: string[]): Promise<string>`.
 Shows mutually exclusive buttons to the player and returns the selected option.
 - `clear(): void`
-- `getMessages(): string[]`
+- `getMessages(): JSX.Element[]`

 ### `ctx.room`